chuls5/python-azureTestPlanExporter/README.md

 - ✅ Verify your PAT is valid and not expired
 - 🔍 Ensure PAT has required permissions
 - 📝 Double-check organization and project names are spelled correctly
-- 🔄 Try regenerating your PAT if issues persist
+- 🔄 Try regenerating your PAT if issues persist, or granting "Full Access"

 #### 🕵️ Test Plan Not Found
 - 🆔 Verify the test plan ID exists and is correct